Voting Record — David Maclean MP, Penrith and The Border (10394)

 Commons3 Jul 2008MPs' allowances — External audits and no more furniture — rejected tellnono Teller

-4 Jun 2008Became a member of the Members Estimate Committee
+4 Jun 2008Became Member, Members Estimate Committee

-20 Mar 2007Became a member of the Members Estimates Committee
+20 Mar 2007Became Member, Members Estimates Committee

 Commons1 Nov 2006Legislative Process (Notice for Amendments in Public Bill Committee) Majorityno Rebel